-Take a look at new images of actress Margot Robbie ("Once Upon A Time In Hollywood") in the December/January 2019 issue of "Harper's Bazaar" (US) magazine, wearing Chanel Haute Couture, Tom Ford, Michael Kors and a whole lot more, photographed by Camilla Akrans:
+Take another look at actress Margot Robbie ("Once Upon A Time In Hollywood") in the latest issue of "Harper's Bazaar" (US) magazine, wearing Chanel Haute Couture, Tom Ford, Michael Kors and a whole lot more, photographed by Camilla Akrans:

-Robbie is prepping to start her DC Comics feature adaptation, "Birds of Prey" January 2019, reprising her role as 'Harley Quinn' for director Cathy Yan ("Dead Pigs") from a screenplay by Christina Hodson ("Batgirl"):
+Robbie is currently shooting her DC Comics feature adaptation, "Birds of Prey" reprising her role as 'Harley Quinn' for director Cathy Yan ("Dead Pigs") from a screenplay by Christina Hodson ("Batgirl").

 Along with Harley, "The Birds of Prey" will include DC's 'Black Canary', 'Huntress', 'Cassandra Cain' and 'Renee Montoya', with 'David Cain' as the big bad super-villain.

 "I pitched the idea of an 'R-rated' girl gang film including 'Harley', because I was like, 'Harley needs friends' Harley loves interacting with people, so don't ever make her do a standalone film," said Robbie.

 "She’s got to be with other people, it should be a girl gang.
 I wasn't seeing enough girl gangs on screen, especially in the action space...

 "And then of course having a female director to tell that story.
 And giving a female director the chance to do big budget stuff.

 "They always get ‘Here’s the tiny little film’… I was like, ‘I love action.

 "I love action films.
 I’m a girl.
 What, are we meant to only like a specific thing’?”
 So it was a hugely important to find a female director for this, if possible.